-Press the parchment paper with the preheated straightener for four to 30 seconds.
-The time you need to press depends on the quality of your flower but release when you hear a sizzle.
-Pressing firmly with the straightener laying flat like a stapler will generally yield better results.
-This may take a few attempts to get the hang of it.
+Press the parchment paper with the preheated straightener for 4 - 30 seconds.
+The time you need to press depends on the quality of your flower, but release when you hear a sizzle.

-After removing the flower from the parchment paper, check the amount of oil.
+After removing the flower from the parchment paper, check the amount of oil procured.

 You can reposition the nug on a clean spot on the paper or use fresh paper to press again.
-Repeat until there's no more new rosin coming out.
+Repeat until there's no more new rosin coming out of the bud.

-Once you have finished pressing your product, use a dabber to collect the rosin.
+Once you have finished pressing, use a dabber to collect the rosin.

-Package or store the rosin for later use (between parchment is fine if you plan to use it soon).
+Package or store the rosin for later use — between parchment is fine if you plan to use it soon after.
 You can also turn it into rosin taffy by stretching, pulling, and twisting it with the dabber until it's a taffy-like consistency.